frc4646/2018-ScoutingApp/README.md

 This application includes the Roboto font, which is licensed under the Apache License 2.0.
 As for the application itself, it is licensed under the X11/MIT License.

+# Note: At any point in time this code may be broken.
+Always assume that master is broken, unless stated otherwise.